-We were not on a time schedule so if you got too hot laying on the beach; jump in the cool ocean, Feel tired?
-Go to sleep.
-Meet new folk at the swim up bar.
+We were not on a time schedule so if she got too hot laying on the beach; she could jump in the cool ocean, Feeling tired?
+Go to sleep or meet new folk at the swim up bar.

-Even a walk on the beach with her granddaughter to find seashells became a moment she will remember forever.
+Even a walk on the beach with my daughter to find seashells became a moment she will remember forever.